Castle: Etymology

-The Norman White Tower, the keep of the Tower of London, overlooking the River Thames.
+The White Tower, the keep of the Tower of London, overlooking the River Thames.
 It exemplifies all uses of a castle including city defence, a residence, and a place of refuge in times of crisis.

 The word castle is derived from the Latin word castellum, which is a diminutive of the word castrum, meaning "fortified place".
 The Old English castel, Occitan castel or chastel, French château, Spanish castillo, Portuguese castelo, Italian castello, and a number of words in other languages also derive from castellum.
 The word castle was introduced into English shortly before the Norman Conquest of 1066 to denote this type of building, which was then new to England.